Ruxolitinib (Jakavi®)

 Your course of treatment

 The nurse or pharmacist will give you the ruxolitinib tablets to take home.
+They may give you tablets of different strengths.
 Always take them exactly as explained.
 This is important to make sure they work as well as possible for you.

 Your nurse or pharmacist may also give you other drugs to take home.
 Take all your drugs and medicines exactly as they have been explained to you.